KCATurner/spellnum/README.md

 Read more about the package contents and structure [here](spellnum/README.md), or just run the d4mn thing.
 It's like... two moderately robust functions.

-### CLI
+### Command-line Interface
-Spellnum also comes with a _very_ simple command line interface.
+Spellnum also comes with an excruciatingly simple CLI.
 Run the help command after installing with pip for more insight.
 ```
 $ pip install git+https://github.com/KCATurner/spellnum
 $ spellnum --help